Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state: Supplementary Materials

-Note that for most practical purpose, one can set $q_\chi(S,h)=1$.
-Parameter $\lambda$ is "immunity factor" that emerged in the context of our earlier study of persistent heterogeneity \cite{hetero_PNAS}.
+Note that for most practical purposes, one can set $q_\chi(S,h)=1$.
+The parameter $\lambda$ is the \lq\lq immunity factor" that emerged in the context of our earlier study of persistent heterogeneity \cite{hetero_PNAS}.
 In that case, $\lambda=1+2/\kappa$ appears as a scaling exponent in relationship between effective reproduction number $R_e(t)$ and the fraction of the susceptible population $S(t)$: $R_e=R_0 M S^\lambda$.
 Eq. (\ref{eq:Re_vs_S}) generalizes that result.

-Eqs.(\ref{attack0}), (\ref{dzdt}), \ref{eq:Re_vs_S}, (\ref{tildeZ}) and give the full description of the epidemic dynamics in heterogeneous system.
-For a particular case of SIR model ($K(\tau)\sim e^{-\tau/\tau_g}$), we it is reduced to a 3D dynamical system, e.g. in terms of variables $I(t)$, $S(t)$ and $h(t)$:
+Eqs.(\ref{attack0}), (\ref{dzdt}), \ref{eq:Re_vs_S}, (\ref{tildeZ}) give the full description of the epidemic dynamics in heterogeneous system.
+For a particular case of SIR model ($K(\tau)\sim e^{-\tau/\tau_g}$), we obtain a 3D dynamical system, in terms of variables $I(t)$, $S(t)$ and $h(t)$:

-Here, infection strength $J(t)$ is proportional to activity-weighted fraction of susceptible population $I(t)$, and mitigation profile $M(t)$, as given by Eq. (\ref{eq:J_I}).
+Here, infection strength $J(t)$ is proportional to the activity-weighted fraction of susceptible population $I(t)$, and the mitigation profile $M(t)$, as given by Eq. (\ref{eq:J_I}).
 Eq. (\ref{eq:JSH2}) was derived by combining Eq. (\ref{tildeZ}) and Eq. (\ref{eq:S_pers}).
 Alternatively, after substituting result of integration of Eq. (\ref{tildeZ}) into (\ref{eq:S_pers}), one gets the explicit formula for $S(t)$: